Crockpot Chicken and Potatoes

 - Prep ingredients:

 Place potatoes in the bottom of 6 qt. slow cooker.
-(Cut in half if necessary, if they are bigger than 4-5 inches long) - Heat oil in large skillet over medium heat.
-Sear chicken, skin side down first for about 2-3 minutes per side, or until golden brown.
+(Cut in half if necessary, if they are bigger than 4-5 inches long) - Heat oil in a large skillet over medium heat.
+Sear chicken, skin side down first, for about 2-3 minutes per side, or until golden brown.
 Cook in batches if necessary.

-- Add chicken and any juices from the pan over the potatoes in a single layer (skin side up) and sprinkle with remaining chicken seasoning mix.
+- Add chicken and any juices from the pan over the potatoes in a single layer (skin side up) and sprinkle with the remaining chicken seasoning mix.

-- Cover and cook on high for 3 hours or low for 6 hours, or until chicken reaches an minimum internal temperature of 165 degrees F, but for the most tender and juicy chicken, cook to 175-185 degrees F.
+- Cover and cook on high for 3 hours or low for 6 hours, or until chicken reaches a minimum internal temperature of 165 degrees F, but for the most tender and juicy chicken, cook to 175-185 degrees F.

 Notes

-- Storage: Refrigerate leftovers for up to 4 days or freeze in portion-sized containers for up to 3 months.
-Reheat chicken and potatoes in a 350 degrees F oven for best results or reheat in the microwave, just until heated through.
+Storage: Refrigerate leftovers for up to 4 days or freeze in portion-sized containers for up to 3 months.
+Reheat chicken and potatoes in a 350 degrees F oven for best results, or reheat in the microwave, just until heated through.

-- Prep ahead: You can prep all ingredients the night before and store in the refrigerator, then dump everything in the crockpot in the morning.
+Prep ahead: You can prep all ingredients the night before and store in the refrigerator, then dump everything in the crockpot in the morning.

-- Helpful tools: A 6-quart slow cooker works best for this recipe size, and a meat thermometer ensures perfectly cooked chicken every time.
+Helpful tools: A 6-quart slow cooker works best for this recipe size, and a meat thermometer ensures perfectly cooked chicken every time.

-- Serve with: Crusty bread for soaking up the delicious sauce, steamed green beans, or a simple side salad to round out the meal
+Serve with: Crusty bread for soaking up the delicious sauce, steamed green beans, or a simple side salad to round out the meal

 Serving Suggestions